proofy/dns_naptr_query/README.md

 # dns_naptr_query
-This script returns the IPv4 addresses of a SIP Registrar with the lowest prio, , by performing a DNS NAPTR and DNS SRV query
+This script returns the IPv4 address of a SIP Registrar with the lowest prio, by performing a DNS NAPTR and DNS SRV query

 Prerequisite: